-Stage 52 of the Riverstead will feature a blend of estate level product that backs directly onto a network of trails and ponds that are designed into the amenity offering of the community.
-It will also include the elevated large pocket lots which will have standards that are applied in continuation from the previous stages.
-The design goals for these homes are to incorporate a level of design that showcases the quality of the built environment to complement and encircles the premier amenity of Riverstead.
+Stage 55 & 56 of the Riverstead will feature a blend of estate level product that backs directly onto the North Saskatchewan River and network of trails and ponds that are designed into the amenity offering of the community.
+The design goals for these homes are to incorporate a level of design that showcases the quality of built environment to complement and the premier amenities of Riverstead.
 To maintain and ensure the progressive character and richness of the streetscapes in Riverstead, modern features and detailing are highly encouraged to be incorporated into the exterior design of all chosen architectural styles.